Completions to Discrete Probability Distributions in Log-linear Models: Completion to the Log-Linear Model

-We note that with this terminology, Proposition~\ref{prop:branchlocuspolytope} states that the image of the algebraic moment map applied to the branch locus $B_{A,E}$ is given by $\mu(B_{A,E}) = \im A_E\cap P_A$.
-That is, $\mu(B_{A,E})$ is the points of $P_A$ that are spanned by the columns of $A$ indexed by $E$.
+We note that with this terminology, Proposition~\ref{prop:branchlocuspolytope} states that the image of the algebraic moment map applied to the singular locus $B_{A,E}$ is given by $\mu_A(B_{A,E}) = \im A_E\cap P_A$.
+That is, the image $\mu_A(B_{A,E})$ is the points of $P_A$ that are spanned by the columns of $A$ indexed by $E$.
 In addition, the equality $\im A^T\cap \ker\pi_E = A^T(\ker A_E^T)$ gives an effective method of computing a vector $\nu$.
 This is illustrated in Example \ref{ex:tri2pts}.

 \begin{example} Let